UsmanMaqbool/leo-pslen/README.md

 direct_and_sort_0.5 : new method jis me 14 tk tabahi results aty thy es dafa just ds_all save raha
 Master: has the previous method to save the feat file.
 Can take huge space (100MB for each)

+tag: 0.97: create full 50x50 correlation matrix for the further investigation

 [hyt, wyd,~] , so we need to divide the boxes by 3